sebhaan/geobo/README.md

 Armon Melkuyman and Fabio Ramos, “Multi-kernel gaussian processes,” in IJCAI, 2011, vol. 22, p.
 1408

-Reid, A., O. Simon Timothy, E. V. Bonilla, L. McCalman, T. Rawling, and F. Ramos, 2013, Bayesian joint inversions for the exploration of earth resources.: IJCAI, 2877{2884.
+Reid, A., O. Simon Timothy, E. V. Bonilla, L. McCalman, T. Rawling, and F. Ramos, 2013, Bayesian joint inversions for the exploration of earth resources.: IJCAI, 2877

 Eric Brochu, Vlad M Cora, and Nando De Freitas, “A tutorial on bayesian optimization of expensive cost functions, with application to active user modeling and hierarchical reinforcement learning,” arXiv preprint arXiv:1012.2599, 2010.

+## Related Software

+For the inversion part, GeoBO uses a direct inversion method via transformation of Gaussian Process priors, which enables joint inversion but is limited to linear forward models (e.g. gravity, magnetics, drillcores).
+For solving more complex non-linear forward models (e.g., seismic, or prior geological knowledge), the following bayesian inversion methods can potentially be applied to generate 3D geophysical surrogate models or to further refine GeoBo's 3D posterior model:

+- hIPPYlib: an Extensible Software Framework for Large-scale Deterministic and Bayesian Inverse Problems.
+[Publication Link](https://www.theoj.org/joss-papers/joss.00940/10.21105.joss.00940.pdf); the software code is available at [hippylib.github.io](https://hippylib.github.io/)

+- Obsidian: a flexible software platform for MCMC sampling of 3-D multi-modal geophysical models on distributed computing clusters.
+[Publication Link](https://gmd.copernicus.org/articles/12/2941/2019/); the code for version 0.1.2 of Obsidian is available at [https://doi.org/10.5281/zenodo.2580422](https://doi.org/10.5281/zenodo.2580422)

+- GemPy: open-source stochastic geological modeling and inversion; geoscientific model development.
+See [gempy.org](https://www.gempy.org/)